-(For help with the XFINITY Wireless Gateway, click here.)
+(For help with the wireless gateway, click here.)

 Prefer professional tech support?
-Consider XFINITY® Signature Support--our 24/7 tech help desk--to help you solve PC and home-network issues, big or small.
-Call 1-877-550-0793 or visit XFINITY support online.
+Consider XFINITY Signature Support--our 24/7 tech help desk--to help you solve PC and home-network issues, big or small.
+Call 1-877-550-0793

 The SSID is the name you establish for your wireless network.
 Enter a unique name for your wireless network that will distinguish it from other wireless networks.
 The Wireless Network Name is case-sensitive and must not exceed 32 alphanumeric characters.
 In order for other wireless devices to connect to your wireless network, the Wireless Network Name needs to be the same on all wireless devices that connect to your gateway.